How To: Propagate a Rubber Tree

 When to Propagate

 While I know I’m not the only one who prunes their plants for shallow reasons like these, it was time for a trim.
-I also want to add that rubber trees do grow quickly, and pruning to maintain a decent shape is definitely an issue for some.
-Plus, Ficus Elastica have a tendency to get leggy if they are not exposed to decent sunlight.
+I also want to add that rubber trees do grow quickly, and pruning to maintain a decent shape is necessary for some.
+Plus, ficus elastica have a tendency to get leggy if they are not exposed to decent sunlight.
 Either way, it was time for a haircut.